zenpaiang/wos-bot/README.md

 the last 4 values will be configurable from inside wos-bot in a future update.

 > [!WARNING]
-> some of the 4 features are still in development
+> wos to discord username syncing is currently under development and does not work.

 # migration from v1